diatom-lang/diatom/README.md

 A dynamic typed scripting language for embedded use in applications.

-## Warning: Project is underdevlopment is not useable now.
+## Warning: Project is underdevelopment is not useable now.

 ## Features
  - **Gradual Typing**: Support for optional type hint.